Choosing childcare for your deaf child

 In some areas, there may be specialist childcare aimed at deaf or disabled children.

 Each local or education authority should have a Family or Childcare Information Service which lists the childcare options in your area.
-The Family and Childcare Trust website provides links to Family Information Services across the UK.
+The Coram Family and Childcare website provides links to Family Information Services across the UK.

 If you live in England, each local authority must also produce a Local Offer with information about support to families of children with special educational needs and disabilities.
 This should include information about childcare options for your child.